luisarizmendi/rh_edge_mgmt/docs/example/docs/lab-deployment.md

 Remember that there are two devices/VMs involved in the demo:

 * Edge Management node: I've been able to deploy everything on a VM with 4 vCores and 10GB of memory.
 Storage will depend on the number of RHDE images that you generate.

-* Edge Device: This will depend on what you install on top, but for the base deployment you can use 1.5 vCores, 3GB of memory and 50GB disk.
+If you want to be sure, give it 150GB (it won't use all that space probably)
 The Edge Management node will nee to have a RHEL 9.x installed (this lab has been tested with RHEL 9.3), "minimal install" is enough.
 You will need to either have a passwordless sudo user in that system or include the sudo password in the Ansible inventory.

+  >**Note**
+  >
+  > Remember that, as part of this demo, a Terraform script is provided to create, install RHEL and perform the required config in that VM.
+This is not required to deploy the lab but it will simplify it in case you want to directly run this server in AWS.

+* Edge Device: This will depend on what you install on top, but for the base deployment you can use 1.5 vCores, 3GB of memory and 50GB disk.

 Your laptop will need Ansible installed to run the playbooks contained in the [Edge Management Ansible Collection](https://galaxy.ansible.com/ui/repo/published/luisarizmendi/rh_edge_mgmt/) (see next section).
 You will also need `git` to clone the repo in the next step and, if using VMs, a virtualization hypervisor (`libvirt` and  Virtual Machine Manager are recommended).